JWZC/petstore4canva/README.md

 For the web page, I aimed to provide exactly the necessary amount of information without any unnecessary detail.
 Instead of reposting my entire Codepen solution, I chose to link to it, and only included the most necessary HTML and JS in the code snippets.
 I suggested that the reader can add whatever additional code they wish.
 I decided to comment the JS code snippet here as it's possible the reader may not be familiar with the ``fetch()`` method so I thought that documenting the code itself would be prudent.

 Lastly, I concluded the tutorial with a few links to relevant resources.
 I always conclude documentation with links to other resources.
-An article should never conclude with a 'dead end'.
+I believe that an article should never conclude with a 'dead end'.
 It's always better to give your reader additional resources and links to follow instead of just abruptly ending.

 ### Style and tone